 However, the true value of a public-sector leadership opportunity can be revealed by examining how public servants think about their jobs, and how they see their leaders.
-The good news is that the vast majority of skilled talent, at least initially, fully embrace the potential benefits of working in public service.
+The good news is that the vast majority of skilled talent, fully embrace the potential benefits of working in public service.